Jason Gann: Awards and nominations

 In 2007 and 2010, Gann was nominated for an AFI Award for Best Male Performance in a Comedy Series.
 In 2007 he won for Best Comedy Series, for Wilfred, and in 2010 he won for Best Screenplay in a Television Series.
 In 2011, Gann was nominated for a Silver Logie for Most Outstanding Actor for his work on Wilfred.
 He was awarded the Australian GQ Comedian of the Year Award for 2011, and was nominated for the annual Golden Collar Award, normally given solely to canine performers.

 Personal life

-Family and charity

-Gann married Spanish model Alejandra Varela on 4 February 2013.
-The two had a son, Xano, born 13 August 2013.
-An animal lover, Gann dedicates time as a celebrity spokesperson for multiple animal rights groups including Stray Cat Alliance in Los Angeles, California, US.

 Melbourne legal incident

 In 2007, Gann pleaded guilty to assaulting a shuttle bus driver, Joseph Hosny.
 Gann's legal counsel advised him to plead guilty rather than fight the allegation, as a tough sentence could have threatened the production of Wilfred in the United States.
 In September 2014, Gann was reassessing his legal options.
 In March 2018, a California court ordered Gann to pay $594,452 (USD) to the bus driver.